tllvvv/lz4-sgori/doc/API.md

 		struct bvec_iter *srcIter, struct bvec_iter *dstIter, void *wrkmem);
 ```

-Input and max output sizes here are discovered through `srcIter` and `dstIter` respectively.
+Input and maximum output sizes here are discovered through `srcIter` and `dstIter` respectively.
 For I/O, iterators can be created and modified before calling the function and are changed at
 runtime to contain current position after the function is called.
 Compression requires additional 1KB of working memory on top of existing 16KB, the exact size is in macro `LZ4E_MEM_COMPRESS`.